shakes76/PatternAnalysis-2024/recognition/s4745026_3DUnet/README.md

 - Nifti files (.nii or .nii.gz)
 - 1 grayscale input channel
-- Preprocessing
+- Preprocessing (resizing)

 The output is expected to be:

 - a tensor with dimensions (128, 128, 128)
-- 6 channels representing the different classs
+- 6 channels representing the different prostate classes
 - Post-processing to assign probabilities to classes

 ## Preprocessing